- CrustLab /

 Institutional and Retail Investors

 People who invest in the crypto ecosystem in one form or the other are an integral part of the system.
-Institutional investors are large organizations that hold a significant amount of cryptocurrency or contribute to the ecosystem by building and investing in crypto projects.
+Investing in the crypto ecosystem offers opportunities for both retail and institutional investors.

 Retail investors are smaller (individual) investors who are in the crypto market for personal gain.
 The activities of these investors drive demand and supply (and consequently) the price of crypto tokens.
 This means they play an important role in the ecosystem’s evolution.